tidymodels/themis/tests/testthat/_snaps/bsmote_impl.md

       bsmote(circle_example0, var = "class")
     Condition
       Error in `bsmote()`:
       !
 Cannot have any missing values.
-NAs found ind: x.
+NAs found in x.

 ---